jeffreyvr/just-recaptcha/README.md

 # Just Recaptcha

-Simply add a reCAPTCHA v2 to your WordPress registration form.
+Simply add a reCAPTCHA v2 or v3 to your WordPress registration form.

 ## Changelog